TypQxQ/kTAMV/readme.md

 ## How to run

 1. Run the `KTAMV_SEND_SERVER_CFG` command to configure the server.
 2. Home the printer and move the endstop or nozzle over the camera so that it is aproximatley in the middle of the image.
+You can run the `KTAMV_START_PREVIEW` command to help you orientate.
 2. Run the `KTAMV_CALIB_CAMERA` command to detect the nozzle or endstop.
 Note that it can have problems with endstops and it's easier to calibrate using a nozzle.
 3. If successfull, run the `KTAMV_FIND_NOZZLE_CENTER` command to center the nozzle or endstop.
 4. Run the `KTAMV_SET_ORIGIN` command to set this as the origin for all other offsets.
-5. Change to another too and move the nozzle over the camera so that it is aproximatley in the middle of the image.
+5. Change to another tool and move the nozzle over the camera so that it is aproximatley in the middle of the image.
+You can run the `KTAMV_START_PREVIEW` command to help you orientate.
 6. Run the `KTAMV_FIND_NOZZLE_CENTER` command to center the nozzle.
 7. Run the `KTAMV_GET_OFFSET` to get the offset from when the first tool or nozzle was in the middle of the image.
 8. Run step 5 - 7 for every tool to get their offset.